KhemKSCODE/KhemKSCODE_TVECP/README.md

 # 3. Result

-The summary of two values and operator.
+The summary of two values and the operator from functions.

 # 4. Source